Three Divisions. One Firm.

 What is the Punishment Range for Unlawful Assistance of a Voter?

-Unlawful Assistance of a Voter is a Class A Misdemeanor, punishable by up a year in jail and a maximum $4,000 fine.
+Unlawful Assistance of a Voter is a Class A Misdemeanor, punishable by up to a year in jail and a maximum $4,000 fine.

 What is Mail-in Ballot and Absentee Ballot Abuse?